 Driving to Mexico is easy and safe.
 Rules of the road are similar to the US and Canada.
 Follow these tips and you’ll be well on your way to an enjoyable drive through Mexico … down to San Carlos Sonora!

 Driving Directions – from Phoenix and Tucson to San Carlos, Mexico:

 Take the I-10 east to Tucson, Arizona.
 From Tucson, head south on Interstate 19 to Nogales, Arizona.
 If you stay on I-19 until the border, you will have to go through down-town Nogales.
-There is a second border crossing option that is often quicker and easier (especially if you are in a larger vehicle or towing a boat or RV) — take the Mariposa border crossing (aka, the truck crossing) at Hwy 189.
+There is a second border crossing option that is often quicker and easier (especially if you are in a larger vehicle or towing a boat or RV) — take the Mariposa border crossing (aka, the truck crossing) at Hwy 189, exit 4.
 This crossing is open from 6:00am until 10:00pm.
 The Nogales crossing is open 24 hours.

 Once you cross into Nogales, Mexico, continue south on Highway 15.
 You will pass several towns on the way.
 The most notable are Magdalena, Santa Ana and Hermosillo.
 If you don’t see a sign saying San Carlos, don’t panic.
 After Hermosillo, you will see signs for Guaymas.
 The Guaymas airport is 10 minutes from San Carlos.
 You will see the San Carlos sign as you get closer to Guaymas.
 From Phoenix, it is approximately a 7 hour drive.
 From Tucson, it is approximately a 5 hour drive.